shulp2211/minnn/docs/source/reference_descriptions/demultiplex.rst

 You can specify multiple :code:`--by-barcode` and :code:`--by-sample` options, but note that output file will be created for each combination of barcode values and samples, so this command can create very big number of files!

+:code:`--demultiplex-log` argument is mandatory.
+It specifies the name of output text file where the list of all output files will be written.
+You can use the log file from previous run and add :code:`--overwrite-if-required` argument if you want to use smart overwrite feature: overwrite output files only if the input file had changed.

 Examples for demultiplex action:

 .. code-block:: text

-   minnn demultiplex --output-buffer-size 30000 --by-barcode SB1 corrected.mif
+   minnn demultiplex --output-buffer-size 30000 --by-barcode SB1 corrected.mif --demultiplex-log log.txt
-   minnn demultiplex --by-sample samples1.txt --by-sample samples2.txt --by-barcode UMI data.mif
+   minnn demultiplex --demultiplex-log 1.log --by-sample samples1.txt --by-sample samples2.txt --by-barcode UMI in.mif

 **Sample file format:**